Ghost River Lodges

 (Photo credit: Lindner Media)

 If walleyes are your thing, Ghost River is the place!
 Thanks to conservation efforts that began in 1985, the walleye fishery has grown into one of the best on the North American continent.
 We caught more walleyes than I could count, and the average size was really impressive!
 And if hunting is your thing, Ghost River also offers moose hunts.
 From what I could see, there’s no shortage of animals, either.
-As the soft golden light of the setting sun signaled the end of another great day, we caught sight of no fewer than FOUR moose amidst the native wild rice.
+As the soft golden light of the setting sun signalled the end of another great day, we caught sight of no fewer than FOUR moose amidst the native wild rice.
 There’s really no substitute for observing these impressive creatures in their natural habitat.
 It’s a scene I won’t soon forget.

 ghost river lodge moose sighting